ELITES ULTIMATE COACHES

 • Team Canada World Games Head Coach

-• 2 x (current) Team Canada Juniors (U20 Canadian Nationals team) Head Coach
+• Multi-Time Team Canada Juniors (U20 Canadian Nationals team) Head Coach

 Elites Ultimate Coaches’ Certifications Include: